 Using a TTR Income account, Fred can sacrifice more of his salary into super and save on tax.
 Over a 5-year period, Fred would have saved $16,600 in tax and potentially increased his super balance by $17,000 – all without reducing his take-home pay.

 This example is provided for illustration purposes only and is not a representation of the benefits that may be received or the fees and costs that may be incurred.
 Net benefit has been rounded to the nearest $1,000 and expressed in today’s dollars using wage inflation of 2.5% pa.
 Calculations are based on the current tax rates as legislated for the 2019/20 income year onwards.
-Peter is assumed to earn 6.5% pa after-tax and fees in both his super account and income account.
-Admin fees of $117 pa in both super and income account plus up to 0.04% in super account and 0.11% in the income account.
-Peter’s salary increases in line with wage inflation of 2.5% pa.
+Peter is assumed to earn 6.5% a year after-tax and fees in both his super account and income account.
+Admin fees of $117 a year in both super and income account plus up to 0.04% in super account and 0.11% in the income account.
+Peter’s salary increases in line with wage inflation of 2.5% a year.
 SG rates are assumed to increase to 12% in line with scheduled increases.

 TTR Income account eligibility requirements